lidongYang22/lidongYang22.github.io/_pages/about.md

 # Awards
+* Dec 2020 - The <b>Toshio Fukuda Best Paper Award in Mechatronics</b> at 2020 [IEEE International Conference on Advanced Robotics and Mechatronics (ICARM 2020)].

 * Aug 2020 - The <b>Best Student Paper Award</b> at 2020 [IEEE International Conference on Automation Science and Engineering (CASE 2020)] with the paper entitled “[Large-Workspace and High-Resolution Magnetic Microrobot Navigation Using Global-Local Path Planning and Eye-in-Hand Visual Servoing]”.

 * Sep 2015 - The <b>Third prize</b> in The 3rd [International Construction Machinery and Special Vehicles Design Contest] hosted by the China Beijing International Construction Machinery, Building Material Machines and Mining Machines Exhibition & Seminar (BICES)